Code-Institute-Submissions/jacobmolsby93-milestone4/README.md

 ### Validator Testing

 - HTML
-  - Errors return only for django input [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - Errors return only for django input [W3C validator](https://github.com/jacobmolsby93/milestone4/blob/main/media/images/readme-images/Sk%C3%A4rmbild%20(42).png?raw=true)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://github.com/jacobmolsby93/milestone4/blob/main/media/images/readme-images/css-validator.png?raw=true)

 ### Unfixed Bugs
 There will be a few unfixed bugs, becase I couldnt complete the project in time for the deadline.
 This has been really hard to grasp and to understand fully.
 Im not expecting a pass on this subject and would happyily redo it as soon as possible.
 Nevertheless I'l list all the bugs here.
-- Edit profile at this moment in time does not work.
-Cant post it or make the information stick to the database.

 - Profile page is not complete. i could not get the posts from the user and showed on a list view. under the bio description.
-- There are issues with the login function which i couldnt solve.
-Allauth seems more suitable for social authentication.
 - The website is not made to a responsive design to this point.
 I was focusing on getting the django logic to work.

-I know this will result in a fail. im aware of that.

 ## Deployment
 The web application is deployed using heroku.